tillbiskup/evedata/docs/architecture.rst

     * How to deal with reading the entire content of an eveH5 file at once vs. deferred reading?

       * Reading relevant metadata (*e.g.*, to decide about what data to plot) should be rather fast.
-And generally, only two "columns" will be displayed (as f(x,y) plot) at any given time - at least if we don't radically change the way data are looked at compared to the IDL Cruncher.
+And generally, only two "columns" will be displayed (as f(x,y) plot) at any given time -- at least if we don't radically change the way data are looked at compared to the IDL Cruncher.
       * If references to the internal datasets of a given HDF5 file are stored in the corresponding Python data structures (together with the HDF5 file name), one could even close the HDF5 file after each operation, such as not to have open file handles that may be problematic (but see the quote from A. Collette below).
+      * However, plotting requires data to be properly filled, and this may require reading all data.
+See the discussion on fill modes above.

     From the book "Python and HDF5" by Andrew Collette: